agschwender/pilbox/README.md

     * _png_: Save as PNG
     * _webp_: Save as WebP
   * _q_: The quality (1-100) used to save the image, only relevant to JPEGs.
-  * _rect_: The rectangle to select from the image: x,y,w,h; where x,y represent the top-left position of the rectangle and w,h is the rectangle width and height
+  * _rect_: The region as x,y,w,h; x,y: top-left position, w,h: width/height of region

 Rotate Parameters
 -----------------